 We seek amicable, cost-effective agreements wherever possible and are ready and able to assist clients with family and divorce mediation.
 However, if a mediated settlement is not possible, we are also skilled divorce litigators.

-Call or email us to schedule a free consultation with a local family and divorce lawyer in Mississauga.
+Call or email us to schedule a consultation with a local family and divorce lawyer in Mississauga.
 Our local offices also service Oakville, Burlington, and Milton.
 If you choose to engage our services, we will guide you through the mediation process with the advice, support, and guidance you need to reach a settlement that works for you and your family.

 Nima is someone highly committed to his clients and shows a strong understanding of the law and litigation.
 He is someone that I would trust with sending my friends and family to for important legal matters.
 Highly recommended.